-Harley-Davidson, Inc.'s (NYSE:HOG) investors are due to receive a payment of $0.1575 per share on 22nd of September.
-The dividend yield is 1.6% based on this payment, which is a little bit low compared to the other companies in the industry.
+Harley-Davidson, Inc. (NYSE:HOG) will pay a dividend of $0.1575 on the 23rd of December.
+The dividend yield is 1.3% based on this payment, which is a little bit low compared to the other companies in the industry.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.